pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

-As we saw before, the dependency injection pattern wires all of our functions with the same instance, either using a *singleton* pattern by the DI library or passing the same instance to each function, worths to say that dependeny pattern derives in more flexibility and testability, event though we still having a **global and share state*.
-Then We must be alert with the problems raised because of the mutable global state and concurreny issues.
+As we saw before, the dependency injection pattern wires all of our functions with the same instance, either using a *singleton* pattern by the DI library or passing the same instance to each function, worths to say that dependeny pattern derives in more flexibility and testability, event though we still having a **global and share state**.
+We must be alert with the problems raised because of the mutable global state and the concurreny issues as well.

-Once we arrived here we might thing that the DI is not at all helping us to right better and safe code, even in case of the use of libraries that wire the functions automatically **we are losing readebility**.
-Lets considerer the following apoximation of our *myloging* module: a [global class](https://pythonconquerstheuniverse.wordpress.com/2010/10/20/a-globals-class-pattern-for-python/) pattern.
+Once we arrived here we might thing that the DI is not after all helping us to write better and safe code, even in the case of the use of libraries that wire the functions automatically we are **losing readability**.
+Lets to consider the following aproximation of our *myloging* module : the use of a [global class](https://pythonconquerstheuniverse.wordpress.com/2010/10/20/a-globals-class-pattern-for-python/) pattern.

 {% highlight python %}